What is breast cancer?

 Smoking

-Although we think of smoking as causing lung cancer, in fact it increases the risk of many types of cancer — including breast cancer.
-Tobacco smoke contains 70 substances that are known to cause cancer.
-There is no safe tobacco product and no safe level of smoking.
+Although we most often think of smoking as a cause of lung cancer, smoking increases the risk of developing many types of cancer, including breast cancer.
+Cigarette smoke contains over 70 chemicals that are known to cause cancer.
+There is no safe level of smoking.

 -